 Many expats living in South Africa choose to either employ au-pairs or nannies to look after their children while they work.

 The South African government wants to ensure all crèches and nurseries in South Africa are regulated by the Department of Social Development, and have passed inspections from the Department of Health.
 All childcare facilities for six or more children need to have a registration certificate under the proposals.
-See if the crèche of your choice is registered here, and also check our guide to childcare and pre-schools in South Africa.
+See if the crèche of your choice is registered here, and also check our guide to childcare in South Africa.

 Breastfeeding is more and more encouraged in South Africa, and non-profit organizations such as Save the Children have noticed an increase in the breastfeeding rate over the last few years.
 Also interesting to know for mothers returning to work: you are legally entitled by the Basic Conditions of Employment Act to two 30-minute breaks per day for breastfeeding, if your baby is under six months.